SilverHalf/mount-balrior/ura-lcm/strategy.md

 There are two primary ways to approach Ura LCM:

-- [Standard Strategy](#standard-strategy) - an extension of the normal CM strategy to LCM.
-Its main differences involve some composition changes, and the introduction of more elaborate ranged rotations to manage the fight's increased cadence.
+- [Standard Strategy](#standard-strategy) - an extension of the CM strategy to LCM.
+Its main differences involve some composition changes, and the introduction of more elaborate ranged rotations to manage the fight's increased complexity.
 - [Willbender Strategy](#willbender-strategy) - a mostly LCM-only strategy that takes advantage of some mechanical interactions to simplify the fight.

 <img class=divider>

 ## Standard Strategy

-This strategy plays out in a similar manner to normal Ura Challenge mode for the first three phases.
-Every point in the [Normal Challenge Mode Strategy Guide](../ura/strategy.html) is applicable here.
+This strategy plays out in a similar manner to Ura Challenge mode for the first three phases.
+Every point in the [Challenge Mode Strategy Guide](../ura/strategy.html) is applicable here.

 - For the _ranged group_ the main difference lies in [double sharding](../ura/strategy.html/#double-sharding-toxic-geysers), and everything that goes along with learning and executing a [ranged rotation](#ranged-rotation) properly.
 - For the _melee group_, the differences lie in the fight's overall requirements: with such a tight DPS check, there is little to no room for mistakes.